My goal is to write articles that go against the flow to pique discussion, offer a different perspective, and connect some dots.

 It should be no mystery that the livelihoods of the church clergy are elevated above the rest of the brethren.
 Paid professionals are on the higher rungs of their pew-warming minions.
 It is time to wake up from the man-made delusion that is called ‘tithing’ today.
 It is time to no longer partake of the oppressive church system that greedily desires and panders for money.

 Every religious man-made construct called ‘church’ must have the obligatory tithe to survive; otherwise, the whole system would go bankrupt.
 As their only means for survival, they must twist these following Scripture verses for their own gain.

-These verses are used as the main solicitation to bilk people of their hard earned money to support their 501(c)3 business called ‘church.’
-They are told that this is their moral duty and to deny them the monetary would breach your relationship with God.
+These verses are used as the main solicitation to bilk people of their hard-earned money to support their 501(c)3 business called ‘church.’
+They are told that this is their moral duty, and denying them the money would breach their relationship with God.